Carrollian manifolds and null infinity: A view from Cartan geometry: Introduction/Summary

 Before discussing null infinity, it is instructive to consider the simpler model given by three-dimensional\footnote{In this introduction we restrict to 3 dimensions for concretenesses but in the core of the article we will treat uniformly all dimension $n\geq2$ as well as all the possible cosmological constant for the Carrollian geometries, see Table \ref{Table: introduction summary}.} homogeneous Carrollian--de Sitter spacetime \cite{bacry_possible_1968,figueroa-ofarrill_spatially_2019}:

-This is an homogeneous space for the Carroll--de Sitter group $\Carr_{dS}\left(3\right) := \bbR^3 \rtimes \SO\left(3\right)$.
+This is an homogeneous space for the Carroll--de Sitter group $\Carr_{dS}\left(3\right) := \bbR^3 \rtimes \SO\left(3\right)$ (with the stabiliser $\ISO\left(2\right)$ corresponding to a combination of rotations and Carrollian boosts).
 It can be obtained as the ultra-relativistic limit of $dS^{(3)}$, and therefore by construction is a Carrollian geometry.
 It is also equipped with a preferred compatible connection\footnote{i.e. satisfying $\covD h_{\mu\nu}=0$, $\covD n^{\mu}=0$.} $\covD$ and altogether this defines, in the terminology of \cite{duval_carroll_2014}, a strongly Carrollian geometry $\left(\scrI\to \gS , n^{\mu}, h_{\mu\nu}, \covD\right)$.
-In fact, as we will review in the first section of this article, strongly Carrollian geometries are in one-to-one correspondence \cite{hartong_gauging_2015,figueroa-ofarrill_geometry_2019,figueroa-ofarrill_carrollian_2021} with Cartan geometry modelled on \eqref{Introduction: Carroll dS}.
+In fact, as we will show in the first section of this article, strongly Carrollian geometries are in one-to-one correspondence with Cartan geometry modelled on \eqref{Introduction: Carroll dS}.
+What is more, we will obtain a result which applies uniformly to all dimensions $n\geq2$ and all possible cosmological constant i.e. Carroll--De Sitter, Carroll and Carroll--Anti De Sitter.
+Taking the cosmological constant to zero one recovers the results from \cite{hartong_gauging_2015}, restricting to dimension $2+1$ those of \cite{bergshoeff_three-dimensional_2017, ravera_ads_2019,matulich_limits_2019} and imposing a flatness condition the ones from \cite{figueroa-ofarrill_geometry_2019}.